pkardas/notes/books/hands-on-ml.md

 ## Chapter 10: Introduction to Artificial Neural Networks with Keras

-ANNs - Artificial Neural Networks - inspired by by the networks of biological neurons, have gradually become quite different from their biological cousins,.
+ANNs - Artificial Neural Networks - inspired by the networks of biological neurons, have gradually become quite different from their biological cousins.

 ANNs introduced in 1943 by McCulloch and Pitts - a simplified computational model of how biological neurons might work together in animal brains to perform complex computation using propositional logic.